 After a network is designed, and as it evolves over time, new cameras are added, higher resolution is required, and there are other changes that increase demands on the network, and that can be the source of performance concerns.
-For example, a new camera does not work well if the network bandwidth setting is too low.
+For example, a new camera does not work well if the network bandwidth setting is set too low.

-The video market has historically expected longer lifecycles compared to those of IT components.
-In the past, some analogue video systems remained in operation for 15 years or more.
-In the troubleshooting realm, an IP video system in place for that length of time equates to a network built on first generation deployment or even consumer grade products.
-Early installations of IP video systems "mirrored" the design of previous analogue systems, without giving sufficient thought to the requirements of putting video on the network.
+The video market has historically expected longer life cycles compared to those of IT components.
+In the past, some analog video systems remained in operation for 15 years or more.
+In the realm of troubleshooting, keeping an IP video system in place that long equates to a network built on first generation deployment or even consumer grade products.
+Early installations of IP video systems "mirrored" the design of previous analog systems, without giving sufficient thought to the requirements of putting video on the network.

-A network that met requirements five or more years ago likely does not meet today's requirements.
+A network that met the requirements five or more years ago does not likely meet the requirements today.
 Older equipment does not have the features to deliver high availability in a complex environment.
 Given that many older networks are also shared with other applications outside of video, the requirements and challenges of scalability escalate.

-Providing additional information on the VMS
+Providing Additional Information on the VMS

-Managed switches provide information at a more detailed level regarding network utilisation, error information and other factors.
+Managed switches provide information at a more detailed level regarding network utilization, error information, and other factors.
 A managed switch can capture the network's camera output without having to climb a single ladder.
 Managed switches have the ability, behind the scenes, to measure the performance of a switch and perform analytics.
 The switch becomes more than a mysterious black box that provides binary information - it works, or it doesn't work.
 Rather, the switch addresses multiple factors of how the system works.

-Information about ALE's managed switches is available through integration with the Milestone XProtect® video management software using a plugin.
-The OmniSwitch® Milestone Plugin provides an additional level of control and visibility for the video.
+Information about ALE's managed switches is available through integration with the Milestone XProtect VMS system using a plug-in.
+The OmniSwitch Milestone Plugin provides an additional level of control and visibility for the video.
 If an end user is looking at a particular camera and there are quality issues, information about the associated switch is provided in the environment of the VMS.